Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 # 1.1 - Systems architecture

 ## 1.1.1 Architecture of the CPU

-*Advance information: The purpose of the CPU, common CPU components and their features, and Von Neumann architecture will be directly assessed.*

 ### **The purpose of the CPU - the F-D-E cycle**